johnsonb-ucar/beautiful-soup/docs/rst/models/bgrid_solo/fms_src/shared/sat_vapor_pres/sat_vapor_pres.rst

    This module contains routines for determining the saturation vapor pressure (``ES``) from lookup tables constructed using equations given in the Smithsonian tables.
 The ``ES`` lookup tables are valid between -160C and +100C (approx 113K to 373K).
 The values of ``ES`` are computed over ice from -160C to -20C, over water from 0C to 100C, and a blended value (over water and ice) from -20C to 0C.
 This version was written for non-vector machines.
-See the `notes <#NOTES>`__ section for details on vectorization.
+See the notes section for details on vectorization.

 |
-|

 --------------

-OTHER MODULES USED
+Other modules used
 ^^^^^^^^^^^^^^^^^^

 .. container::